RARE: Retrieval-Aware Robustness Evaluation for Retrieval-Augmented Generation Systems

-Our evaluation reveals that RAG systems are fragile under document perturbations, no matter the generator's size or architecture.
+Our evaluation reveals that RAG systems are still fragile under some perturbations.
 Robustness scores do not always scale strictly with model size - some mid-sized generators outperform several larger counterparts.
 Also, the robustness of RAG systems across different domains is different, and multi-hop queries prove less robust than single-hop queries.
 All of these indicate the importance of evaluating and improving the robustness of RAG systems.